Pressure builds on Biden, Democrats to revive net neutrality rules

 The process of naming that fifth member of the FCC, either a new Democratic chair or commissioner, is likely to span months — preventing Rosenworcel from forging ahead as interim leader for the time being.
 In the meantime, advocates said they plan to dial up the pressure, aiming to ensure Biden makes a pick who supports their cause and Senate Democrats act quickly to return the commission to its full strength.

-“It should be clear to Democrats they have absolutely no excuse to not put someone in who is a champion for Internet freedom and the public interest,” said Evan Greer, the deputy director of the liberal advocacy group Fight for the Future.
+“It should be clear to Democrats they have absolutely no excuse to not put someone in who is a champion for Internet freedom and the public interest,” said Evan Greer, the deputy director of the advocacy group Fight for the Future, a progressive organization that supports the rules.
 “We are expecting them to move on this as quickly as possible.”

 The Biden administration could open other legal avenues for net neutrality even in the absence of a Democratic majority at the FCC.
 The Justice Department, for example, is expected to either withdraw its lawsuit challenging California’s net neutrality protections or switch sides in the case, according to two people with knowledge of the agency’s thinking, who spoke on the condition of anonymity to describe private conversations with Biden’s team.
 That could allow California to forge ahead once again on net neutrality — and perhaps inspire other states to do the same.